beautron7/Debate-Thing/client/README.md

 5. ###### Native \_\_\_\_\_\_\_\_\_\_ Support
   - Better wiki Support
   - One click upload, no wierd formatting.
-  - Tabroom support that integrates with the wiki
+  - Tabroom support & integration with the wiki
 6. ###### Improved in-round file organization
   - Send to speech includes an option to create a file name based off the current speech
   - More Reliable V-Tub